Our Staff

 Ambrose Sims

-After a 32 - year career in corporate America in managerial and executive positions with Cities Services Company, Occidental Petroleum, Amoco Business Services, PriceWaterhouseCoopers and IBM Business Consulting Services, Ambrose Sims retired to Louisiana in 2005.
-In 2007 Ambrose was named to the position of Parish Manager for West Feliciana Parish.
-Serving as the first black parish manager, he was responsible for managing all aspects of parish government including budget preparations, financial analysis, operational infrastructure and policy and procedures.
+After a 32-year career in corporate America in managerial and executive positions with Cities Services Company, Occidental Petroleum, Amoco Business Services, PriceWaterhouseCoopers and IBM Business Consulting Services, Ambrose Sims retired to Louisiana in 2005.

-He and his wife, have been married for 49 years and they are the proud parents of two daughters, Ashli who resides in Tulsa, Oklahoma and Amber who lives in New Orleans.
+He and his wife have been married for 49 years, and they are the proud parents of two daughters, Ashli, who resides in Tulsa, Oklahoma, and Amber, who lives in New Orleans.

 • Picture of Alfreda Tillman Bester